 5. Ensure any hospitality you offer, or hospitality offered to you, is moderate, reasonable and appropriate and serves a legitimate business purpose.
 Ask yourself: would the hospitality place you in a conflict of interest (actual or perceived) if business was subsequently placed with yourself or a third party?

 6. Be on the alert for suppliers with poor ethical standards.
 This may not only breach Immediate’s ethical policy, but such suppliers are more likely to be involved in fraudulent activity and/or counterfeiting of products.

 7. Maintain complete and accurate books and records of account recording all business transactions and dealings entered into for or on behalf of or conducted in connection with Immediate’s business.

 9. Never accept or offer any personal favours.
-‘Soft money’ activities (i.e. perks such as free trips, school placements or internships) may be seen as an inducement to enter or renew a contract.
+‘Soft money’ activities (including perks such as free trips, school placements or internships) may be seen as an inducement to enter or renew a contract.

 10. Never make a payment to a government official unless it is in accordance with the law.
-Always seek verification from the Legal team that the payment is legitimate.
+Always seek verification from Immediate’s Legal team that the payment is legitimate.

 11. Never do deals with any third party who could bring Immediate into disrepute.
 Immediate’s reputation could be damaged if we are associated with unsuitable business partners.

-13. Never make any charitable donations in the name of Immediate except where they are to our approved charities and made with the written approval of an Operational Board Director.
+13. Never make any charitable donations in the name of Immediate except where they are to our approved charities and made with the written approval of a Financial Director or the CFO.